Visit the Andamooka open-air sculpture studio between 2pm - 3pm daily

 Acknowledgments

 Photography: Marygold Meager, Rebecca Tayler , Jono Johnson, Leila Day, Conan Fahey, Sandy Kanell, Ally Smoker Video: Zed Horn, Gerard Stainsby, Jono Johnson , Rebecca Tayler, Leila Day Drone pilot: Dylan Hancock Opal: Peter Tauber, Conan Fahey, Griff Smoker.
 Claw & tail-tip touch up & polish: Emma Metal works: Josh (steel Jack) Jones, Duncan Felton, Ben Roberts, Morry Ginn Brass plaques: Ben Feyen.
 Neatly fitting brass plaques – Peter Denning R.I.P Plinths – Nigel Creighton & Nathan.
 Painting tiger base: Mary Ames Website – Jim Foster & Stealing Pallets.
 Logo’s & card design – Sian Bundock.
 Social media – Sandy Kanell Driving his Ute many times helping move stone artwork and giving me six of my seven grey hairs: Greg Malloy Mates I could always rely on with moving and placing damn awkward and heavy stone artwork: Andrew (Fazz) O’farrel R.I.P, Mathew (Mattio) O’loughlin, Nigle Creighton, Greg Malloy, Mark (Stevo) Stevens, Coner O’meara, For many, many things, you name it, that and more. -Zed Horn, Sian Bundock, Sandy Kanell, Rebecca Tayler, Jono Johnson, Leila Day, Gerard Stainsby, Sandy Kanell, Conan Fahey, Zed Horn, Ally Smoker, Griff Smoker, Bret Prohasky, Mick Jones, Dean Pridham.
+Justin Boheme (jewellery The Goddess).
 The Andamooka observatory, Conan Fahey & Leila Day.
 The driving force of bringing Andamooka back to life.
 RoxbyLinks Cassie Weir and crew for promoting and pointing people to me and Andamooka.

 Exhibitions